Getting Bored? Here's A List Of Free Things That Weren't Free Before Coronavirus

 The Met said during its closure, a different performance will be made available for a period of 20 hours a day beginning at 7:30 p.m.
 ET until 3:30 p.m. the following day.

-If theater is your jam, Playbill, which many theatregoers will know as those printed programs handed out before shows but is also a monthly magazine, has a treat for you.
+If theater is your jam, Playbill, which many theatergoers will know as those printed programs handed out before shows but is also a monthly magazine, has a treat for you.
 It's got a list of 15 offerings it says are "some of the best filmed Broadway shows to know about and where to find them."

-The list includes Rent, Cats, Nicholas Nickleby and Peter Pan, which can be viewed on various streaming platforms as such as BroadwayHD (which has a seven-day free trial period), Amazon Prime Video, and YouTube among others.
+The list includes Rent, Cats, Nicholas Nickleby and Peter Pan, which can be viewed on various streaming platforms as such as BroadwayHD (which has a seven-day free trial period), Amazon Prime Video and YouTube, among others.

-How about becoming a penning a play yourself?
+How about penning a play yourself?

 Renowned playwright Lauren Gunderson this week began helping aspiring artists in quarantine live out their dreams, by offering a writing tutorial.
 It began with Wednesday's course Playwriting Class - Part 1 - Beginnings and Endings, which she broadcast via Facebook from her home in San Francisco.
 An added treat is the children screaming in the background.